Have miracles been made redundant by medicine?

 But why then and not now?

 Well, often when Jesus healed people he did so because no other solution was available to them.
 This was certainly the case when he encountered the woman with the issue of bleeding (Mark 5:21-33) and also Jairus’ daughter (Mark 5:36-42), both of whom were healed through the miraculous intervention of God.
 But if we were to transpose these two incidents into a 21st century context, I am confident that modern medicine would have been able to help the woman and possibly the girl should both conditions be diagnosed and treated much earlier through proactive medical assessment and intervention.

 This might also explain for the rare occasions (today) in which miraculous healings are reported in remote parts of the world – for example, accounts from Africa of the dead being returned to life, the blind receiving sight and the lame restored.
 These miracles often occurring where people live in remote locations that are miles from the nearest hospital or medical centre.
 That said, many other people live in remote locations and have never experienced such miracles.
 Moreover, research into the plight of people in the developing world consistently reveals that many continue to live with their physical disability or die as a result of sickness and/or injury without intervention from the Divine being recorded.

 Miracles in the future?

-(NB The miraculous healing of the paralysed man (Mk 2v1-12) still requires friends to carry him to Jesus and pay for the roof they damaged by lowering him down)
+(NB The miraculous healing of the paralysed man (Mk 2v1-12) still requires his friends to carry him to Jesus and pay for damage done to the roof when lowering him down)

-Perhaps the real miracle that is needed is the one that occurs in the heart of the rich believer as God brings about a new perspective – moving the person from ‘self-centred’ concerns to ‘other-centred’ acts of altruism.
+Perhaps the real miracle that is needed is the one that occurs in the heart of rich believers as God brings about a new perspective – moving people from ‘self-centred’ concerns to ‘other-centred’ acts of altruism.
 With such generosity God can work many modern-day miracles.